top of page

 Hypersensitivity (heightened emotional and sensory awareness) and hyperlucidity (a sharp, penetrating insight into situations and emotions) are like having finely tuned instruments for perceiving the world.
 These traits allow you to experience life with remarkable depth and clarity—you notice subtleties others miss, feel emotions more intensely, and perceive connections that remain invisible to many.

 However, these gifts can make life feel overwhelming if you don't know how to manage them.
-The contrast between struggling and thriving is especially dramatic for gifted people—the skills to harness these traits often mean the difference between profound misery and exceptional fulfillment.
+The contrast between struggling and thriving is especially dramatic for "hyper" people, and the skills to harness these traits often mean the difference between profound misery and exceptional fulfillment.

 Hypersensitivity and hyperlucidity are like this powerful horse.
 They have immense potential to take you farther, faster, and deeper, but they require skills and understanding to harness.